 A learning style is defined as “the style or learning methods used in the process of learning.”

-Understanding learning styles is more than just helping your kids get good grades.
-It is about empowering your child with tools to manage her academic studies and boosting her confidence as a student.
+Understanding learning styles are more than just helping your kids get good grades, it is about empowering your child with tools to manage her academic studies and boosting her confidence as a student.

 My daughter struggled academically in primary 2 & 3.
 We could not understand her poor academic results and she was becoming more despondent as a student.
 The last straw came when she tearfully asked me why her grades were so miserable despite her hard work.

 That was when I realized that I had to do something to help her.
 We discovered she had some learning difficulties that were not properly addressed by the school teachers (that’s another post).
 We also taught her how to use her learning style to learn to HER advantage.
 Within a few months, we saw a vast improvement not just in her grades but also her attitude about herself.
 By the end of the year, she had improved so much she was awarded a national award.
 She had gone from a struggling, unmotivated student to the confident, empowered self-learner she is today.

 This post aims to share what learning styles are and the study strategies that the different learners can adopt to improve their academic status.